COVID-19 Safety Plan

 There have been recent changes with the rules regarding masks being worn in public indoor settings.
 As per Fraser Health, “Masks are still required in health care settings, such as in hospitals, long-term care and assisted living facilities, community clinics and in home health/home support.”.
 As we are designated as a community clinic, we continue to require mask-wearing in the clinic until further notice.

-If you do not have a mask, we will be happy to lend you one of our cloth masks during your visit, or we sell disposable masks for $1.00 at reception.
+If you do not have a mask, we sell disposable masks for $1.00 at reception.

 Thank you for your understanding,